frankjuniorr/github_new_project/README.md

 [![environment](https://img.shields.io/badge/linux-ubuntu-orange.svg)](https://img.shields.io/badge/linux-ubuntu-orange.svg)

 ## Description
-Script to create a new github repository and deploy source code.
+Script to create a new github repository from my [repository template](https://github.com/frankjuniorr/template-repository) and deploy source code.

 ## Features:
-  - Create a new Github repository
+  - Create a new Github repository from template
   - Create a new issue label "TODO"
   - Change color to the label "bug"
   - Make deploy source code to new repository